NYPL/dgx-header-component/README.md

 while being ignored during normal navigation flow.

 ### Production Mode
+*TODO: The following needs to be updated with the Webpack update.*

 To build the component and serve the minified files, run the following two commands.
 Setting the `NODE_ENV` flag to production triggers the production environment.

 ```sh